telerik/teststudio-docs/docs/features/custom-steps/open-pdf.md

 ---
 # Open PDF File Step

-The __Open PDF File__ step allows you to open an existing PDF file stored locally on your disk, load it in the browser and validate its content.
+The __Open PDF File__ step allows you to <a href="/automated-tests/recording/pdf-validation#open-local-pdf-file" target="_blank">open an existing PDF file</a> stored locally on your disk, load it in the browser and validate its content.

 ![Open PDF][1]